 If you have a personal story about wage theft, please tell us about it here.

 There has been an increase an anti-immigrant and anti-Muslim rhetoric at the national level.
-This has trickled down around Virginia and both immigrants and Muslims report feeling targeted and fearful.
+This has trickled down to Virginia and both immigrants and Muslims report feeling targeted and fearful.
 This should not be in Virginia.
 VICPP believes Virginia must remain a welcoming state – welcoming immigrants and welcoming various faith grounds.
-What state has a prouder history of freedom of religious than Virginia?
+What state has a prouder history of freedom of religion than Virginia?

-We also support efforts to strengthen reporting of hate crimes and vigilance against hate crimes.
-We believe that federal legislation to broadly reform immigration policy must include a clear and timely path to citizenship for those that would qualify, boosting the economy of Virginia and the U.S. We cannot persist in a segregated society where some have rights but too many do not.
-As a practical matter in Virginia, we need to make sure that persons that are authorized or lawfully present in the United States are treated fairly.
+We support efforts to strengthen reporting of hate crimes and vigilance against hate crimes.
+We cannot persist in a segregated society where some have rights but too many do not.
+We also believe that we must ensure that all persons in the Commonwealth are treated fairly and humanely, regardless of their immigration status.

-We also are in favor of raising the Commonwealth’s threshold for felony theft from $200, where it’s been since 1980.
-Virginia’s felony threshold is the lowest in the nation.
-Thirty states have set their felony larceny threshold at $1,000 or more, including Georgia, South Carolina, Texas, Arkansas, Kansas, Mississippi and North Carolina and 46 states have set their threshold at $500 or more.
-Having such a low felony threshold results in severe punishments for young people who steal sneakers, jackets or other tempting items.
+In 2018, the General Assembly voted to raise the Commonwealth’s threshold for felony theft from $200 to $500.
+While this is an achievement, Virginia’s new felony threshold remains one of the lowest in the nation.
+Thirty states have set their felony larceny threshold at $1,000 or more, including Georgia, South Carolina, Texas, Arkansas, Kansas, Mississippi and North Carolina.
+Having such a low felony threshold results in severe punishments for young people who steal sneakers, jackets, cell phones or other items.
 Although stealing needs to have consequences, we shouldn’t destroy people’s lives in the process.
 Felony convictions can result in jail sentences as long as 12 years.
 With a recidivism rate of 82 percent, most of those entering the prison “system” stay for their whole lives.

 Finally, we are working to explore ways congregations can assist courts in developing community service programs as alternatives to jail time.